rchalumeau/playingwithterraform/README.md

 - Clearly, needs a --help argument to ease the work of SRE

 ### On the provided HCL
-- ssue with the current redis cluster, got error "you can't write against a read only slave" : maybe due to my lack f expertise on elasticache, I guess that the endpoint URL is to be fixed.
+- Issue with the current redis cluster, got error "you can't write against a read only slave" : maybe due to my lack f expertise on elasticache, I guess that the endpoint URL is to be fixed.
+For the mpment, it is running on a simple elasticache redis cluster instead of a replication group)
-- Fine tuning of the security groups needs to be done.
 - Send logs to cloudwatch : access logs from ALB, access to Redis, etc...
-- Redirect from http to https.
+- Force redirect from http to https.
 80 is still open in this HCL.
 - The two containers start at the same time, therefore they stop at the same time.
 The duration of ECS healthcheck, the time t provision, makes a 503 error until the tasks are running and the ALB is healthy.
 The two containers should be started at differnt times (know how to do in kubernetes, don't know woth ECS)

 ## CI/CD